vsilvafelipe/vsilvafelipe.github.io/_pages/about.md

 At the moment, Felipe works as a postdoctoral researcher at the _Institut Français de Recherche pour l'Exploitation de la Mer_ (IFREMER).
 He is also a University Associate at the University of Tasmania (UTas).

 Felipe did his PhD in Quantitative Marine Science at the joint program between the UTas and the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Australia.
 Felipe was also affiliated to the Centre for Climate Extremes (ARC Clex) and Australian Antarctic Program Partnership (AAPP).
-Previously, Felipe did a honours research for Physical Oceanography at the University of Sao Paulo (USP), BR and University of Massachusetts Dartmouth (UMassD), USA.
+Previously, Felipe did a honours research on Physical Oceanography at the University of Sao Paulo (USP), BR and University of Massachusetts Dartmouth (UMassD), USA.
 Felipe also worked as an Environmental Analyst at AMBILEV/PETROBRAS, Environmental Educator at UGGI, and English teacher in Brazil.

 <img src='/images/SO_sunset2.jpeg'
      width  = '700px'